Viton2/Viton2/README.md

 <h1 align="left">Olá 👋!
-My name is Vitor and I'm a Computer Science student!</h1>
+My name is Vitor!</h1>

 ###

-<p align="left">👨🏻‍🎓 Student at Centro Universitário de Brasília (CEUB)<br>• As a software developer, I'm more proficient with Java using the Spring Boot framework, however I like to explore other languages such as Python and Dart, and other frameworks such as Quarkus, Flutter and Next.js. <br>• Currently I'm studying to become  DevSecOps / Fullstack.</p>
+<p align="left">👨🏻‍🎓 Computer Science graduate at Centro Universitário de Brasília (CEUB)<br>• As a software developer, I'm more proficient with Java using the Spring Boot framework, however I like to explore other languages such as Python and Dart, and other frameworks such as Quarkus, Flutter and Next.js. <br>• Currently I'm studying to become  DevSecOps / Fullstack.</p>

 ###